Seven Sisters

 We Update Based on Reality

 Cliffs erode.
 Paths get rerouted.
 Facilities change opening hours.
-The Exceat car park that was free in 2020 might charge by 2024.
+The Exceat car park that was free in 2020 now charges for parking.
 We check routes every few months and update the guides when things change.
 The "last updated" dates aren't automated—they're when we actually last walked that section and verified the information.

 Honest About the Bad Bits